mveillon/lisser/README.md

 Additionally, the default spreadsheets also have columns for `Description`, a brief description of what was bought, and `Vendor`, to whom the money went.
 These categories are not used by the code by default, but they can be accessed by any plots or aggregations in `config_overwrite.yml` as string columns.

 Although not needed by the machine, these columns are highly recommended for the human creating or reviewing the data.
+Certain plots can also use them for additional information if present.

 ## Output